 Each of our eyes has a tiny functional blind spot about the size of a pinhead.
 In this tiny area, where the optic nerve passes through the surface of the retina, there are no photoreceptors.
 Since there are no photoreceptor cells detecting light, it creates a blind spot.
 Without photoreceptor cells, the eye cannot send any messages about the image to the brain, which usually interprets the image for us.

 Typically, the blind spot is nothing to worry about.
 It occurs naturally and serves a purpose.
 However, if you notice that your blind spot is getting larger, or if you have other blind spots in your field of vision, or floating blind spots, these are not normal, and should be evaluated by an eye doctor.

 How to test your blind spot

 Wondering where your blind spot is?
 In your left eye, it’s approximately 15 degrees to the left of your central vision (two hand widths, if sticking out your arm).
-In your right eye, it’s about to the right of your central vision.
+In your right eye, it’s about

 In order to find the blind spot in your eye, here’s a simple test you can do:

 - On a piece of paper, make a small dot with a black marker.

 - About six to eight inches to the right of the dot, make a small plus sign (+).

 - With your right eye closed, hold the paper about 20 inches away from you.